 Coffee shops have been a popular destination for people all over the world for decades.
 With the rise of speciality coffee and the growth of the coffee industry, more and more entrepreneurs are interested in starting their own coffee shops.
-However, creating a successful coffee shop business requires more than just a love of coffee.
+However, creating a successful coffee shop business model requires more than just a love of coffee.

 In this article, we’ll explore all you need to know about the coffee shop business model, from the basics to tips on creating a successful coffee shop business plan.